 - Precise measurement: Behavior data should, ideally, be taken using a count and time approach for the greatest level of accuracy rather than just frequency or just duration by themselves.
 Using both frequency and duration together help maximize the accuracy and validity of the collected data.

 - Make use of the Standard Celeration Chart (SCC): The SCC is a precise tool that allows the teacher or clinician to both visually and quantitatively display behavioral data in relation to the teaching strategies that are being utilized, thereby allowing them to make rapid teaching and treatment decisions.
-You can download a free Standard Celeration Chart to use with students here.
+You can purchase paper copies of the SCC at Behavior Research Company.
+Unfortunately, they do not offer free or printable copies of the Standard Celeration Chart.

 Key to Success